ordina-jworks/ordina-jworks.github.io/_posts/2016-10-26-Reactive-Programming-Spring-Reactor.md

 This contract defines to send data 0 ..
 N [Publisher](http://www.reactive-streams.org/reactive-streams-1.0.0-javadoc/org/reactivestreams/Publisher.html) is an Interface with a subscribe() method.
-Once you subscribe a Subscriber(http://www.reactive-streams.org/reactive-streams-1.0.0-javadoc/org/reactivestreams/Subscriber.html), the subscriber has 4 call back methods: onSubscribe(), onNext() - which can be called 0 to N times, onComplete() and onError().
+Once you subscribe a [Subscriber](http://www.reactive-streams.org/reactive-streams-1.0.0-javadoc/org/reactivestreams/Subscriber.html), the subscriber has 4 call back methods: onSubscribe(), onNext() - which can be called 0 to N times, onComplete() and onError().
-The 2 last ones are on a signal (complete or error)
+The 2 last signals (complete and error) are terminal states, no further signals may occur and the subscriber's subscription is considered cancelled.

-Add image and better explanation
+What is important is the reverse flow, back pressure.

-There are 2 ways to handle the contract:
+After subscribing the subscriber gets a subscription which is a kind of 1 on 1 relationship between the subscriber and the publisher with 2 methods; 'request' and 'cancel'.
-Reverse flow, so called back pressure, after subscribing the subscriber gets a subscriptions which is a 1-1 relationship type with two methods ‘request’ and ‘consel’
+* Cancel: the subscription is being cancelled.
-Request more by the subscriber: the subscriber will ask the publisher to send me x messages (and not more)
+* Request: this is the more important one, with this method the subscriber will ask the publisher to send me x messages (and not more), a so called 'pull'.

 <a name="focus-on-publisher" />

 # Focus on Publisher

-Spring Reactor focusses on the publisher side, as this is the hardest to implement, to get it right.
+Spring Reactor focuses on the publisher side of the reactive streaming, as this is the hardest to implement, to get right.

 Reactor Core provides a minimalist set of Reactive Streams ready generators and transformers.